Share This Article

 In this article, you will find 30 statistics on fatherhood from across the world.

-In our last article, we explored what it means to be a father with three Jamaican dads as they give us their views on the topic.
+In our last article, we explored what it means to be a father with three Jamaican dads as they gave us their views on the topic.

 However, this article looks at the statistics on fatherhood in some common areas to show you the real numbers behind being a dad.